 The total number of Directors cannot exceed 25.

 Once the proposed Director nominees have been vetted, they are elected as Board Directors by SWIFT shareholders at the Annual General Meeting for a renewable three-year term.
-Every year the Board elects a Chairman and a Deputy Chairman from among its members.
+Every year the Board elects a Chair and a Deputy Chair from among its members.
 It meets at least four times a year.

 Members of the Board do not receive any remuneration from SWIFT.
 They are reimbursed for the travel costs incurred in the performance of their mandate.
-SWIFT reimburses the employer of the Chairman of the Board for the share of the Chairman’s payroll and related costs that represent the portion of the time dedicated to SWIFT.
+SWIFT reimburses the employer of the Chair of the Board for the share of the Chair’s payroll and related costs that represent the portion of the time dedicated to SWIFT.

 The Board has seven committees.
 The Committees provide strategic guidance to the Board and the Executive Committee and review progress on projects in their respective areas.

 - The Audit and Finance Committee (AFC) is the oversight body for the audit process of SWIFT’s operations and related internal controls.
 It commits to applying best practice for Audit Committees to ensure best governance and oversight in the following areas:

 - Budget, finance and financial long term planning

 - Ethics programmes

 - Risk management (in cooperation with the Franchise Risk Committee (FRC))